 The Corporation's Management, including the CEO and CFO, believes that any DCP or ICFR, no matter how well conceived and operated, can provide only reasonable, not absolute, assurance that the objectives of the control system are met.
 Further, the design of a control system must reflect the fact that there are resource constraints, and the benefits of controls must be considered relative to their costs.
 Because of the inherent limitations in all control systems, they cannot provide absolute assurance that all control issues and instances of fraud, if any, within the Corporation have been prevented or detected.
 These inherent limitations include the realities that judgments in decision-making can be faulty, and that breakdowns can occur because of simple error or mistake.
-Additionally, controls can be circumvented by the individual acts of some persons, by collusion of two or more people, or by unauthorized override of future events, and there can be no assurance that any design will succeed in achieving its stated goals under all potential future conditions.
+Additionally, controls can be circumvented by the individual acts of some persons, by collusion of two or more people, or by unauthorized override of the control.
+The design of any control system is also based in part upon certain assumptions about the likelihood of future events, and there can be no assurance that any design will succeed in achieving its stated goals under all potential future conditions.
 Accordingly, because of the inherent limitations in a cost-effective control system, misstatements due to error or fraud may occur and not be detected.

-There have been no changes in internal controls over financial reporting for the quarter ended September 30, 2024, that have materially affected, or are reasonably likely to materially affect, the Corporation's ICFR.
+There have been no changes in internal controls over financial reporting for the quarter ended March 31, 2025, that have materially affected, or are reasonably likely to materially affect, the Corporation's ICFR.